What the heck is chimping… right!

 - Readjust Camera Settings.
 If during the shoot we moved the location I would them remove the sticky note, readjust lighting for that location and then place it back on and shoot away.

 I did this for several weeks till the urge to check the LCD was gone.
-Not only has this freed me to be the creative I was designed to be it has also allowed me to document so many more amazing photos throughout the allotted time frame, making our clients so incredibly happy.
+Not only has this freed me to be the creative I was designed to be it also has also allowed me to document so many more amazing photos throughout the allotted time frame.
+This makes our clients so incredibly happy.
 And after all that is our goal as a husband + wife photography team, to serve another human with creativity, light, joy and memories.
 We are here to document the glory in their life so they can see, feel and experience just how much God loves them.

 I hope this little tip helps free you and enlighten your creativity!